samtools/hts-specs/htsget.md

 </td><td>
 Request data encrypted with a particular encryption scheme.

-If `encryptionScheme` is specified a 4 letter code for the encryption standard MUST be returned.
+If `encryptionScheme` is specified a 4 letter value for the encryption standard MUST be provided.
 When `c4gh` is specified, Crypt4GH payload for a particular object will be returned (if available).

 The server SHOULD reply with a `NotFound` error if the requested (encrypted) id does not exist.
 </td></tr>